+NOTE:

-NOTE: Online print of the latest 10 second ECG data and Shock history will be printed after, shock is delivered.
+- Online print of the latest 10 second ECG data and Shock history will be printed after, shock is delivered. - Defibrillation is always performed through paddles.
+However, during defibrillation you may choose to monitor ECG using 5-lead monitoring.

 Precautions for Manual Defibrillation